jlinoff/grok/README.md

 ```

 Note that the /tmp/opt.log file is not strictly necessary.
 You could simply pipe the
-results in the grep command sequence but I normally use a log file to refine the
+results in the grep command sequence but I normally use a log file to allow me to refine
-filtering.
+the filtering.

 ## Epilogue
 I hope that you find this tool as useful as I have.